-- Human land surface modifications through land use are an important forcing on climate, and its direct biophysical effects on the 25 local and regional climate can exceed those associated with global greenhouse gas forcing (de Noblet-Ducoudré et al., 2012).
-Land use and land cover changes (LULCC) affect land-atmosphere processes through modifications of the surface energy balance (Mahmood et al., 2014) p to now, LULCC forcing is not sufficiently accounted for in climate change projections conducted with regional climate models (RCMs) although the strongest impact is found especially at those finer regional scales - (Mahmood et al., 2014; Davin et al., 2014).
-Thus, robust fine-scale LULCC reconstructions are needed to inform simulation 30 experiments to quantify the interaction between regional and local biogeochemical and biophysical processes, which may support effective land-use based climate adaptation as well as mitigation measures.
+- 25 Human land surface modifications through land use are an important forcing on climate, and its direct biophysical effects on the local and regional climate can be as large as those associated with global greenhouse gas forcing (de Noblet-Ducoudré et al., 2012).
+Land use and land cover changes (LULCC) affect land-atmosphere processes through modifications of the surface energy balance (Mahmood et al., 2014; de Noblet-Ducoudré and Pitman, 2021).
+Up to now, LULCC forcing is not sufficiently accounted for in climate change projections conducted with regional climate models (RCMs) although the strongest impact of - 30 LULCC is found especially at those finer regional scales (Mahmood et al., 2014; Davin et al., 2014).
+Thus, robust fine-scale LULCC reconstructions are needed to quantify the interaction between regional and local biogeochemical and biophysical processes within RCMs, which may support effective land-use based climate adaptation as well as mitigation measures.